Workplace Learning Through Role-Play

 With targeted scenarios and limited scripting, role-play can enhance workplace learning and help to build confidence.
 It can also reduce the amount of “acting” involved.

-A major drawback to role-playing, at least when it comes to bringing in outside actors to assist, is the cost of those actors and of getting everyone involved in the training to a single, large-enough place.
-One way around all of that is Connect’s virtual role-play training aid, C-Live.
+A major drawback to role-playing, at least when it comes to bringing in outside actors to assist, is the cost of those actors and of getting everyone involved in the training to a single, large enough place.
+One way around all of that is Connect’s virtual role-play training aid, Immersion Studio.